sovrynn/ecdo/1-EVIDENCE/physical-material/water-bodies/README.md

 ### EXTREME FLUCTUATIONS OF THE BLACK SEA LEVEL IN NEOEUXINE HOLOCENE AS THE ALTERNATIVE OF CATASTROPHIC FLOOD HYPOTHESIS

-What I see here is three events where the Black Sea level rise noitceably outpaced the world sea level rise - 9200 BC, 7100 BC, and 3000 BC.
+What I see here is three events where the Black Sea level rise noticeably outpaced the world sea level rise - 9200 BC, 7100 BC, and 3000 BC.
 Assuming that the world sea level is not some other proxy for Black Sea level.

 ![](img/black-sea-refillings.jpg)